fmoliveira/congress-app/STACK.md

 ## Create React App

-Updated from version 1.1.4 to ^1.1.5.
-Currently it's not possible to update to the current version ^2.1.3 because of incompatibility with Node.js 6.
+Originally on version 1.1.4, it has been updated to the latest version ^2.1.3 which has [Babel 7 integrated with TypeScript under the hood](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7/).

 ## React